-Beginning French: French in Tunisian Contexts - syllabi
+Beginning French: French in Tunisian Contexts - syllabus (PDF)

 (FREN 1000–1500 / 3 credits / 45 class hours)

-Intermediate French: French in Tunisian Contexts - syllabi
+Intermediate French: French in Tunisian Contexts - syllabus (PDF)

-Advanced French: North African Francophone Literature - syllabi
+Advanced French: North African Francophone Literature - syllabus (PDF)

-Based on in-country evaluation, including oral proficiency testing, students who place at the advanced French language level will focus on social and cultural representations in North African Francophone Literature.
-Through the study of literary texts by Tunisian, Algerian, and Moroccan authors, the course addresses issues of bilingualism, post-colonialism, identity, and nation-building.
-The course also relies on discussions with Tunisian academics and students to enhance students’ oral proficiency and facilitate their immersion in Tunisian society.
+Based on in-country evaluation, including oral proficiency testing, students who place at the advanced French language level focus on social and cultural representations in North African Francophone Literature.
+Through the study of literary texts by Tunisian, Algerian, and Moroccan authors, the course addresses issues of bilingualism, postcolonialism, identity, and nation building.
+The course also relies on discussions with Tunisian academics and students to enhance students’ oral proficiency and to facilitate their immersion in Tunisian society.

 Duration: 15 weeks